amantuladhar/java9-basics/04-java-transitive-dependency/Readme.md

 public class ModuleTwo{}
 ```

 In `com.moduletwo` we declared that we required `com.moduleone` but we are not using it.
-But for this sake of this example let's assume `com.moduleone` is using `com.moduleone` code.
+But for this sake of this example let's assume `com.moduletwo` is using `com.moduleone` code.

 Now to the fun part!!
 Create a third module `com.modulethree`